seud0nym/openwrt-wireguard-go/README.md

 ![Latest Release Downloads](https://img.shields.io/github/downloads/seud0nym/openwrt-wireguard-go/latest/total)

-A complete userspace implementation of Wireguard written in Golang for OpenWRT-based devices that do not have kernel support for Wireguard.
+A complete userspace implementation of WireGuard written in Golang for OpenWRT-based devices that do not have kernel support for WireGuard.

 The implementation is optimised for minimum memory use.
-It should only consume around 20Mb of RAM for each Wireguard interface.
+It should only consume around 20Mb of RAM for each WireGuard interface.

 For more information on WireGuard, please see https://www.wireguard.com/.